-Student Conduct Hearing Boards are comprised of students, faculty and staff who have displayed a commitment to upholding the community standards set forth by the Code and by the Mission of the University and are trained in the UMass Amherst Code of Student Conduct processes.
-Hearing Board members play a crucial role in the adjudication of student conduct matters and ensure that students and/or student organizations are given the opportunity to have their cases heard by a representative body of the University.
+University Hearing Boards are comprised of students, faculty and/or staff who have displayed a commitment to upholding the community standards set forth by the Code and by the Mission of the University and are trained in the UMass Amherst Code of Student Conduct processes.
+University Hearing Board members play a crucial role in the adjudication of student conduct matters and ensure that students and/or student organizations are given the opportunity to have their cases heard by a representative body of the University.

 The following information is provided to help students involved in a hearing understand the hearing process.
-For detailed information about the Hearing Board procedures, please refer to the Code of Student Conduct and the Student Conduct Hearing Board Agenda.
+For detailed information about the University Hearing Board procedures, please refer to the Code of Student Conduct and the University Hearing Board Agenda.

 Before the Hearing

-- Read the Code of Student Conduct and Residence Hall Community Standards, specifically the policies under review
+- Read the Code of Student Conduct, specifically the policies under review

-- Attend a pre-Hearing meeting with a Dean of Students office staff (encouraged)
+- Attend a pre-Hearing meeting with a Student Conduct and Community Standards staff member (encouraged)

 Scheduling of the Hearing

-- A Dean of Students Office staff member will contact you via your student email to schedule your hearing.
+- A Student Conduct and Community Standards staff member will contact you via your student email to schedule your hearing.
 Please note that failure to respond to contact requests by a staff member will lead to a hearing being scheduled without your involvement.

-- The charged student and complainant will receive a hearing notification at least five business days prior to the date of the hearing.
+- The Respondent and Reporting Party will receive a hearing notification at least five business days prior to the date of the hearing.
 The notification will include date, time and place of hearing, as well as a description of the alleged act(s) and the alleged violation(s).

 Who can attend the Hearing?

-- The charged student and complainant are allowed to have an advisor of their choosing present for the hearing process.
+- The Respondent and Reporting Party are allowed to have an advisor of their choosing present for the hearing process.
 Advisors (including attorneys) may only act in an advisory capacity and may not represent you or otherwise participate in the hearing.
-Dean of Students must be notified at least three business days in advance of the hearing.

-- Individuals who have submitted statements and are confirmed as witnesses by the Dean of Students Office can attend the hearing.
+- Individuals who have submitted statements and are confirmed as witnesses by the Procedural Advisor can attend the hearing.
 Please note these individuals must be able to provide information directly related to the incident.
-The Dean of Students Office accepts character references but they are not shared with or considered by the board.
+Character References are accepted to be included in the case file, but they are not shared with or considered by the board.
+Character References are reviewed and considered when determining sanctions.

 Where can I get assistance?